 Let's Stay Connected

-Welcome to our second page, the month of May.
+Welcome to this new page.
 Through it we hope you will indeed feel connected to each other and that you will share some of the thoughts/ideas that other members have sent in and possibly want to send in something yourself that you are finding helpful/inspiring /funny at this difficult time.

 To take part you should send to this address: firstname.lastname@example.org and Sue the Webmaster will be waiting to receive your contributions.
 Looking forward to hearing from you.
 Any photos, please send as a jpg.

 Lesley doing what she does best!
 Showing us the way!